 HOW A MUSLIM COUPLE GET DIVORCE IN THE UAE

-Majority of the Islamic marriages and divorce cases are dealt with according to the Sharia Law.
+Majority of the Islamic marriages and divorce cases are dealt with according to Sharia Law.
 In Dubai, a couple can go to Dubai courts for their divorce case.
 They will need to file their divorce case by registering at the Moral & Family Guidance section.
 After the submission of the divorce case, an appointed counselor will approach the couple for guidance and reconciliation.
-If both parties insist on taking divorce then the case is put forward for hearing in courts.
+If both parties insist on taking divorce then the case is put forward for hearing in the courts.
 A similar, result will occur if one party wants to reconcile and the other insists to take divorce.

-HOW EXPATS SHOULD FILE FOR DIVORCE
+HOW EX-PATS SHOULD FILE FOR DIVORCE

 Non-Muslims and other ex-pats can also file for divorce in UAE.
 They have the facility to file their cases in either their home country or in the UAE.
 It is up to the choice of the couple, that how they want to get divorced in UAE.

 Divorce can become a complex matter for ex-pats if they want to file their case in local courts instead of their own home country.
-As we all know that that UAE follows Sharia Law to solve family and divorce cases, these laws conflict with the laws of other countries and regions.
+As we all know that that UAE follows Sharia Law to solve family and divorce cases, but these laws conflict with the laws of other countries and regions.
 Legal matters such as child support, custody, alimony and the division of assets can become a serious headache for both parties and it will become difficult for any party to accept the decision of the court.

-Financial expenses can increase to a great extent in this case as the aggrieved party will not accept the decision and then they will file the case in their native country thus another phase of court hearings and financial expense will get started.
+Financial expenses can increase to a great extent in this case as the aggrieved party will not accept the decision and then they will file the case in their native country thus another phase of court hearings and financial expenses will get started.

 This condition can get worse if both parties belong to different countries and fail to agree on how they will proceed to put forward their case.
 These things must be decided as soon as possible to avoid further emotional, psychological and financial loss.